 Word processing and office automation

-In order to access all services, the relevant forms, applications, and information on how to access services is made available.
-It is possible to file applications through the State Services Portal for the grant of a Russian Federation patent for an invention, utility model or industrial design, as well as for State registration of a trademark or appellation of origin and for recognition of a trademark that is well-known in the Russian Federation.
+All services provide the relevant forms, applications, and information on how to access services.
+It is possible to file applications through the State Services Portal for the grant of a Russian Federation patent for an invention, utility model or industrial design, as well as for State registration of a trademark or appellation of origin and for recognition of a trademark that is well known in the Russian Federation.